On Campus Employment

 To apply for both types of practical training, you must make an appointment by calling 402-457-2281 or by emailing email@example.com approximately three months in advance of your internship class or your graduation.
 Please know that we review your request for practical training completely based on whether or not you meet requirement of the immigration regulations and MCC policies.

 Several professional programs, such as the Institute for Culinary Arts, have an internship requirement to complete the degree.

 Curricular practical training (CPT) is reviewed and authorized by International Student Services.
 The amount of time that we can authorize depends upon the work required to complete the course.
 Thus, CPT varies by program.
 CPT is usually part-time and is not subtracted from your one year of full-time Optional Practical Training.
 However, if you engage in an aggregate of 12 months or more of full-time curricular practical training, you become ineligible for optional practical training, (8 CFR 214.2(f)(10)(i).
-There are very few instances when we can grant full-time curricular practical training, but again, it depends upon your class and degree requirements.
+There are very few instances when we can grant full-time curricular practical training, but it depends on your class and degree requirements.